alitnk/nestjs-prisma-monorepo/README.md

 # Nest Prisma Monorepo
-This template is what I came up after a few days learning about monorepos and microservices (so it's not perfect).
-I might or might not come back and maintain it, but if you wanna contribute and make it better, you are very welcome.
+This template the result of me learning about monorepos and microservices (so it's not perfect).
+Contributions are very welcome.

 ## Stack

-This template uses Nest.js, Nest's GraphQL library and Prisma.
+This template uses [Nest.js](https://nestjs.com/), [Nest's GraphQL library](https://docs.nestjs.com/graphql/quick-start) and [Prisma](https://prisma.io/).

-The `api` app is a clone of [this other awesome template](https://github.com/fivethree-team/nestjs-prisma-starter)
+The `api` app is a clone of [this other awesome template](https://github.com/fivethree-team/nestjs-prisma-starter).
+Prettier and ESLint are also configured, you can lint the whole repository by running `yarn lint` in the root directory.

-Note that this package does not use lerna.
-It solely uses Yarn's workspaces.
+Note that this package does not use lerna and and only uses `yarn`'s workspaces for managing the monorepo.
 Yarn version: `3.1.0`

 ## Structure